hyprwm/hyprland-wiki/content/configuring/core/_index.md

 #### Standard library

-The lua standard libraries are loaded by default.
+The Lua standard libraries are loaded by default.
 Lua scripts can execute arbitrary code on your machine, make sure you trust your config source.

 #### Testing with REPL